 This function causes the specified library to be loaded into the process.
 It will trigger an event (and thus a user callback) for each library loaded (including dependencies).

 '''

 void getData () const

 '''

-void setData (void p) const These functions respectively get and set an ope unsigned getMemoryPageSize() const
+void setData (void p) const

 These functions respectively get and set an opaque data object that can be associated with this process.
 The data is not interpreted by ProcControlAPI, but remains associated with the process.